darglein/ocs/README.md

 For running the sample.

-## TODO

- * Remove Saiga dependency by copying the required files.

 ## License

 The OCS ocde is licensed under the MIT License, but you also have to comply with [OpenCV's license](https://github.com/opencv/opencv_contrib/blob/master/LICENSE).
 The SIFT algorithm itself is [patented](https://www.google.com/patents/US6711293) and not free for commercial use.